 - House meetings.

 Staff meet regularly with individual students to discuss both personal and academic needs and address any concerns that may arise.
-A positive and cohesive environment is fostered and activities focus around the development and maintenance of positive relationships and wellbeing.
+A positive and cohesive environment is fostered at our Horsham school and activities focus around the development and maintenance of positive relationships and wellbeing.

-Students are prepared for leadership throughout their school life, enhancing their sense of responsibility and an increased awareness of their role within our college community.
+Students are prepared for leadership throughout their school life, enhancing their sense of responsibility and an increased awareness of their role within our school community.
 These opportunities occur through:

 - College Captain and House Captain leadership positions